Create a Local admin account on macOS using Intune

 To monitor app deployment, access the Intune admin center.
 Navigate to Devices > macOS > Shell scripts.
 Click on a shell script to check its status, then go to the Overview page to view the shell script deployment status.
 To check the deployment status on a per-device or per-user basis, select Device status or User status under the Monitor section.

-After rebooting your Mac, access Settings > Users & Groups to confirm whether the local admin account has been successfully created.
-If you can’t find the local admin account you set up using Intune, try rebooting your Mac device once and then checking again or Initiating manual sync.
+Go to Settings > Users & Groups to confirm whether the local admin account has been successfully created.
+If you can’t find the local admin account, try rebooting your Mac device once and then check again or initiate a manual sync.

 Local administrator account created on macOS device successfully